top of page

 Home Filtration and Maintenance

-Certain filters can help reduce microplastics in water, especially activated-carbon block and reverse-osmosis systems.
+Certain filters can reduce the amount microplastics in water, especially activated-carbon block and reverse-osmosis systems that are NSF certified.
 However, maintenance is key: cartridges must be replaced on schedule, fittings inspected, and systems flushed.
-A simple, consistent upkeep routine is more effective than sporadic upgrades.
+A simple routine done consistently works better than occasional upgrades.

 What Does Science Say About Health Risks?